rastislavz/Vectrex-Lightpen/README.md

-# Vectrex-Lightpen
-Lightpen with the integrated buttons
+# Vectrex lightpen with integrated buttons